endotnick/mws-restaurant/README.md

 1. Use server data instead of local memory
 2. Use IndexedDB to cache JSON responses
 3. Meet the minimum performance requirements
-    - Progressive Web App score should be at 90 or better.
+    - Progressive Web App score should be at 90 or better: *currently 91.*
-    - Performance score should be at 70 or better.
+    - Performance score should be at 70 or better: *currently 95.*
-    - Accessibility score should be at 90 or better.
+    - Accessibility score should be at 90 or better: *currently 94.*

 ### Previous Stages:
 #### Stage 1